 Many courts tend to believe that it makes sense to award the mother with primary or sole custody of the children based on a questionable assumption that the father will be able to provide the mother with child support and alimony payments after the divorce.
 “If tables were turned, and the woman would have to pay child support and alimony to her former husband, this would be unpractical, or so judges think,” says our Salt Lake City child custody attorney at the Emy A Cordano, Attorney At Law.

 Are you a father who is getting divorced and fear that the court will be guided by stereotypes when awarding child custody rights?
 Seek legal advice from our best family law lawyers in Utah.
-Call at 801-804-5152 or complete this contact form to schedule a free consultation.
+Call at 801-804-5152 or complete this contact form to schedule a legal consultation.